victorkreutzfeldt/real-time-inference-distributed-multimodal-systems/README.md

 ```
 real-time-inference-distributed-multimodal-systems/
 ├── data/                        # Directory where all types of data are stored
 ├── models/                      # Directory for saving trained models
 ├── src/                         # Source code directory
-├── _apply_class_pipeline_audio.py   # Applies audio pipeline over video observations to extract auditory features and embeddings
+├── _apply_pipeline_audio.py     # Applies audio pipeline over video observations to extract auditory features and embeddings
-├── _apply_class_pipeline_video.py   # Applies video pipeline over video observations to extract visual features
+├── _apply_pipeline_video.py     # Applies video pipeline over video observations to extract visual features
 ├── _train.py                    # Trains the baseline model for the AVEL task using extracted auditory embeddings and visual features
-├── packetization.py           # Packetizes each video observation into separate auditory and visual streams
+├── packetize.py                 # Packetizes each video observation into separate auditory and visual streams
+├── plot_all.sh                  # Plots all the performance curves (run it after run_all.sh)
-├── plotting_per_snr.py        # Plots the performance curves reported in the paper for each SNR value
+├── plotting_per_audio_snr.py    # Plots the performance curves reported in the paper for each SNR value
+├── run_all.sh                   # Runs all simulations of the wrapper operation
-└── wrapper.py                 # Simulates the wrapper operation under packet delay conditions
+└── run_wrapper.py               # Simulates the wrapper operation under packet delay conditions
 ```

 ## 🛠️ Installation